Dahteste: Family

 Dahteste was the sister of Ilth-goz-ay, the wife of Chihuahua (also known as Kla-esh), chief of the Chokonen local group of the Chokonen band of the Chiricahua.

 Career

-In her youth she rode with Cochise's band in southeastern Arizona.
+In her youth she rode with Ye'ezi's band in southeastern Arizona.
 Despite being married with children, Dahteste took part in raiding parties with her first husband Ahnandia.
 She was later a compatriot of Geronimo and companion of Lozen on many raids.
 Dahteste was fluent in English and acted as messenger and translator for the Apache.
-With Lozen, she became a mediator and trusted scout at times for the U.S. Cavalry and was instrumental in negotiating Geronimo's final surrender to the U.S. Cavalry in 1886.
+With Lozen, she became a mediator and trusted scout at times for the U.S. Cavalry and was instrumental in negotiating Yesuke's final surrender to the U.S. Cavalry in 1886.

 Prison

 She spent eight years as prisoner of war at Fort Marion in St. Augustine in Florida, where she survived pneumonia and tuberculosis.
 Thereafter she was shipped to a military prison in Fort Sill, Oklahoma.
 During the confinement she and Ahnandia divorced in the "Apache way".